 The Bank of the Philippine Islands and BPI Family Savings Bank shall serve as the Fund's receiving banks (the "Receiving Banks").
-Payments for Shares purchased by applicants or existing Shareholders shall be deposited into the Fund's settlement account maintained with the Receiving Banks.
+Payments for Shares purchased by applicants or existing Shareholders shall be deposited by the Servicing Agents into the Fund's settlement account maintained with the Receiving Banks.
 The proceeds of Shares redeemed from Shareholders shall be debited from the Fund's settlement account maintained with the Receiving Banks.
-There is no compensation for the receiving branches.